deephysics1729/axisymmetric_dynamo/README.md

 # axisymmetric_dynamo
 Derivation of stellar dynamo equations from MHD Induction equations under axisymmetry approximation.
-Please refer to the PDF file Dynamo_Eq.pdf
+Please refer to the PDF file Dynamo_Eq.pdf in this repository.